 The Durango-La Plata County Airport (DRO) will be rehabilitating Runway 3/21 in September 2022.
 This important asphalt maintenance project will extend the life of the runway surface, ensuring safe and uninterrupted airport operations at DRO can continue for years before additional runway maintenance is required.
-The project design is currently 90% complete, with bidding planned for January 2022.
 As a single runway airport, construction for this project will have significant operational impacts.

 A full runway closure is planned for:

 Wednesday, Sept.
 7 - Friday, Sept.
 16, 2022